IImorII/InsuranceRestApi/readme.md

 ## Object

 ### GET relations for Object
-* /objects/{objectId}/options: get a list of insurance options for object.
+* /objects/{objectId}/options: get a list of insurance options for the object.
 * /objects/{objectId}/type: get object type.
 * /objects/{objectId}/policy: get the policy in which the object is located.

 ### POST relations for Object
-* /objects/{objectId}/options: create a new insurance option for object.
+* /objects/{objectId}/options: create a new insurance option for the object.
-* /objects/{objectId}/type: create a new type for object.
+* /objects/{objectId}/type: create a new type for the object.
-* /objects/{objectId}/policy: create a new policy for object.
+* /objects/{objectId}/policy: create a new policy for the object.
 * /objects/{objectId}/options/{optionId}: add an existing insurance option to the object.
 * /objects/{objectId}/types/{typeId}: add an existing type to the object.
 * /objects/{objectId}/policies/{policyId}: add an existing policy to the object.